 A Men’s Shed is a development of the caricature ‘shed in the garden’, where a man pursues his practical interests in independence and ease.
-A Men’s Shed aims to keep the best aspects of this but offer a larger space for more people.
-With more space, tools, people, skills and resources a Shed will enable and encourage members to make, mend or follow a hobby.
-For the members it not only provides missing facilities but it can provide or replace elements of a workplace that some people miss such as a role or purpose, workmates, problem solving, sharing skills, being creative and even the work!
+A Men’s Shed aims to keep the best aspects of this but offer a social space with more people, skills, tools and resources.
+They not only enable and encourage members to make, mend or follow a hobby but can provide or replace elements of a workplace that many people miss such as having a role or purpose, workmates, solving problems, sharing skills, being creative or even ‘going to work’!

-The Camden Town Shed has played a significant part in the development of the Men’s Shed movement in the UK having called and hosted the inaugural meeting of the UK Men’s Sheds Association.
+The Camden Town Shed has played a significant part in the development of the Men’s Shed movement in the UK.
+Our founder and chair wrote the initial advisory/promotional website and later called and hosted the inaugural meeting of the UK Men’s Sheds Association (UKMSA).
+He is now the Association’s Honarary Life President.
 The national website is at www.menssheds.org.uk.

 Registered charity 1145666.